leonidscott/hydrofoil/docs/model-api.md

 #### `(coefficient-of-lift individual run-constants)`
 This function gets directly called from `(lift-function)`.
 This function, on its own, solves for the coefficient of lift.
 See the equation in the **thin aerofoil theory guide**.
 Again the *individual* and *run-constants* are hashmaps.
+## Area Functions
+Because the 4 Digit NACA Foil is a set of parametric equations, taking the integral is not as simple as finding the integral of the top of the foil minus the integral of the bottom.
+To find the area properly we must multiply the y value of the upper or lower function at a certain point by the derivative of the x value of the upper or lower function.
+The integral in mathematica will look like this:

+#### (area individual)